igoogolx/shadowsocks-global/README.md

 **Installation**

 1. Install the [Npcap](https://nmap.org/npcap/)(recommended) or  [Winpcap](https://www.winpcap.org/).
 2. Download the release file and install it.
 3. Enjoy.
+## How to use customized rules

+1. Download rules from https://github.com/FQrabbit/SSTap-Rule or write your own rules.
+2. Go to **setting->rule->Customized rules dir path**, add your rules dir.

 ## Roadmap
 **Before** version **1.0.0** : fix bug, remove unsafe type assertions , clean code, improve performance and UI. **No more new features**.<br />**After** version **1.0.0**:  more new features......